What Is A Production Braille Printer?

-A braille printer is an impact device that creates tactile dots on heavy paper, making written documents accessible to blind individuals.
-While there are several manufacturers of small desktop braille printers, Braillo focuses its efforts entirely on producing the highest quality braille at the highest speeds day after day, year after year.
+A braille printer is an impact device that creates tactile dots on heavy braille paper, making written documents accessible to blind individuals.
+While there are several manufacturers of small desktop braille printers, Braillo focuses its efforts entirely on braille printers that produce the highest quality braille at the highest speeds day after day, year after year.
 This is a true Production Braille Printer.
 When considering the purchase of a braille printer, it is important to consider the following points:

 What is the braille printer being used for?

 Quality of the braille printer:

 Braillo braille printers are precision made, using state of the art manufacturing techniques.
 The finest grade metal is hand-machined to exact tolerances and then assembled at our facility in Stjordal, Norway.
 Component parts that are either manufactured in-house, or custom made by CE approved suppliers, further guarantee the quality of the finished product.

 We would be pleased to provide you with a list of references.